-In this article, I will discuss the types of polymer clay readily available in craft stores and the tools and equipment that are used with the clay to make jewelry.
-In future articles, I will give you step-by-step instructions for creating polymer clay jewelry.
+In this article, I will discuss the types of this product readily available in craft stores and the tools and equipment that are used with the clay to make jewelry.

 When polymer clay is baked, the liquid plasticizer evaporates and all the tiny particles of PVC that make up the clay body fuse together into a permanent plastic.
 The curing (or baking) process is achieved by a combination of the correct temperatures and baking long enough for the clay object to be heated to the required temperature all the way through the clay.

-Polymer clay is rated as a nontoxic material.
+This is a nontoxic material.
 Studies by Duke University have confirmed that there is little or no toxicity concerns with polymer clay, even if it is eaten.
 I recommend that you do not let polymer clay come in contact with food because the porous clay could absorb the food and become unhygienic.

 Caution: Don't Burn the Polymer Clay

 If you accidentally bake the clay at a high temperature—above 320°F—the clay will burn.
-Burning plastic can give off toxic smoke, but the polymer clay smells so bad when burnt, you are unlikely to inhale enough to harm yourself.
-If your clays burns, turn off your oven, and ventilate the room.
+Burning plastic can give off toxic smoke, but the smell is so bad when burnt, you are unlikely to inhale enough to harm yourself.
+If your clay burns, turn off your oven, and ventilate the room.

 If you want to avoid polymer clay smells in your home oven, bake the clay inside an ovenproof pan with aluminum foil or a glass lid covering the clay.
 Rather than use a home oven, you can use a small toaster oven or convection oven dedicated to baking polymer clay.
 Polymer clay ovens look like toaster ovens.
 One difference is that they have a maximum heating temperature of 300°F and a maximum of 30 minutes on the timer.